 Reviews and Commentaries for the Music of Mozart

 Sonic Grade: B?

 Below are some thoughts from a recent classical listing that we hope will shed some light on our longstanding aversion to the sound of modern remasterings.
-The Heavy Vinyl Scorecard in our Commentary sections has a great deal more on the subject as well.

 What is lost in these newly remastered recordings?
 Lots of things, but the most obvious and bothersome is TRANSPARENCY.